GledsonAfonso/redis-and-nodejs-basic-integration/README.md

 Before doing anything, run `docker-compose up` at the root of the project.
 This will set up a Redis server and run it for you.

 With the server setup out of the way, now you can run the tests.
 We use [Jest][jest-link] for testing, which is specified in the project dependency file.
-All you need to do to run it is type:
+All you need to do is type:

 ```
 npm test